LabOrchestrator/LabOrchestratorLib-Auth/README.md

 ### Project Structure

 The `src` folder contains the source code of the library.
 The `tests` folder contains the test cases. `examples` contains some example scripts of how to use the library.
 There is a makefile that contains some shortcuts for example to run the test cases and to make a release.
 Run `make help` to see all targets.
+The `docs` folder contains rst docs that are used in [read the docs](https://laborchestratorlib-auth.readthedocs.io/en/latest/)

 ### Developer Dependencies